 Bangladesh has never made a public statement elaborating its views on cluster munitions or position on joining the convention, but officials have discussed the country’s views with the Cluster Munition Coalition (CMC) on many occasions.

 Bangladesh participated in several meetings of the Oslo Process that created the convention, but did not attend the formal negotiations in Dublin in May 2008.
-It attended a regional conference on cluster munitions in Bali, Indonesia, in November 2009.
+Bangladesh was represented at a regional conference on cluster munitions in Bali, Indonesia in November 2009.

 Bangladesh is a State Party to the Mine Ban Treaty.
 It is also party to the Convention on Conventional Weapons.